Second Stage Heat Relay Used to Control Residential Furnace Second Stage Heat

-To operate furnaces that have a two stage gas valve but the furnace is being controlled from a thermostat that has only a single stage heating terminal, there are a few options.
-One method is to utilize a second stage heat relay such as the ICM 104 Delay on Make Relay model HMVR24A2K1000.
-We found this relay controlling the second stage heat feature on an older Tempstar furnace (model NTP6100KJA1 built in 1999).
+How to operate a furnace with a two stage gas valve from a thermostat with a single stage heating terminal? there are a few options.
+One method is to utilize a second stage heat relay.
+One such relay is the ICM 104 Delay on Make Relay model HMVR24A2K1000.
+We found this relay controlling the second stage heat feature on an older Tempstar furnace.
+This furnace was a model NTP6100KJA1 built in 1999.

-Accurate Heating & Cooling provides outstanding service and installation for both light commercial and residential heating systems in the greater Omaha metro area including some nearby smaller communities.
-Call us today for all your HVAC system needs.
+Accurate Heating & Cooling provides outstanding service and installation.
+We work on both light commercial and residential heating systems in the greater Omaha metro area.
+This includes some nearby smaller communities.
+Call us today at 402-238-2425 for all your HVAC system needs.
 We do it right and we pride ourselves on having great customer service.
 We also service and install air conditioning systems, geothermal systems, heat pumps, and mini split systems.

 WARNING: These repair activities involve working on high voltage equipment that poses serious electrical shock risk.
 Follow all safe electrical work practices and ensure that only qualified, trained service technicians perform these repair activities.
 Hazardous Voltage!
 Failure to disconnect power before servicing could result in death or serious injury.
 Disconnect all electric power, including remote disconnects, before servicing.
 Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized.